-Project Reclaim is a youth-driven, land-based project that will engage youth from the Tsartlip Nation to lead their community in healing from, resisting, and preventing violence through two key, interconnected program components: 1) youth-led land restoration to create greener, healthier community spaces, and 2) the youth-led development and delivery of culturally relevant violence prevention curricula in middle and high schools.
-Together, these program components will work to foster safer communities free from violence.
+Project Reclaim is a youth-driven, land-based project that engages youth from the Tsartlip Nation to lead their community in healing from, resisting, and preventing violence through two key, interconnected program components: 1) youth-led land restoration to create greener, healthier community spaces, and 2) the youth-led development and delivery of culturally relevant violence prevention curricula in middle and high schools.
+Together, these program components work to foster safer communities free from violence.

 Through Project Reclaim, we will make public spaces in the Tsartlip community safer, healthier, and more accessible for all community members.

 The best way to get in touch with Project Reclaim is to follow the Facebook group or to email Beangka at firstname.lastname@example.org.